frSociete/diskEraserFr/README.md

 - **Disk Safety**: The tool **permanently erases** data from the selected disks.
 Make sure you have backups of any important data before proceeding.
 - **Root Access**: Ensure you are running the program with sufficient privileges to access and modify disks (i.e., root or `sudo`).
+- **Non-Interactive Operation**: Once the erasure process begins, no further user interaction is required.
+All confirmation prompts and formatting options are selected beforehand.
 - **Small Disks**: If you are erasing very small disks, the tool may skip partitioning or formatting operations if the disk is too small to handle them.